GSA/digitalgov.gov/content/news/2024/08/2024-08-22-grounding-in-community-positioning-government-for-a-meaningful-relationship-with-its-public.md

 source_url: https://www.usds.gov/news-and-blog/positioning-government-for-a-meaningful-relationship-with-its-public
 source: usds
 date: 2024-06-25 00:00:00 -0500
-title: Grounding in community Positioning government for a meaningful relationship with its public
+title: "Grounding in community: Positioning government for a meaningful relationship with its public"
 deck: The U.S. Digital Service (USDS) emphasizes human-centered, community-focused approaches to improve government services by understanding and addressing the needs of those they serve.
 Through diverse teams,